Snags – Sprouted Tufts or Loops

 Tuft bind laboratory test

-Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Snags 2 Snags 3 Snags 4 Sierra Exif JPEG Snags 1 Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Pet Damage 1 Lab - Tuft Bind 5 Lab - Tuft Bind 3
+Sierra Exif JPEG Sierra Exif JPEG Carpet snags showing sprouted yarn loops pulled above the surface in a loop pile carpet Snags 2 Snags 3 Snags 4 Sierra Exif JPEG Snags 1 Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Sierra Exif JPEG Carpet pet urine damage showing staining, odor contamination, and backing deterioration Lab - Tuft Bind 5 Lab - Tuft Bind 3

 Please subscribe to see all content